dmnq-dc/Crowdfunding_ETL/README.md

 	3.1.7 Split each "name" column value into a first and last name, and place each in a new column.
 	3.1.8 Clean and export the DataFrame as contacts.csv and save it to your GitHub repository.

-Option 2: Use regular expressions.
+Option 2: Use regular expressions. :white_check_mark: :white_check_mark:

 	3.2.1 Import the contacts.xlsx file into a DataFrame.
 	3.2.2 Extract the "contact_id", "name", and "email" columns by using regular expressions.
 	3.2.3 Create a new DataFrame with the extracted data.